-UPDATE: Disney has delayed the proposed July 17 reopening of its Disneyland Resort theme parks and hotels.
-Downtown Disney is still scheduled to reopen on July 9.
+Disney has delayed the proposed July 17 reopening of its Disneyland Resort theme parks and hotels.
+Downtown Disney reopened on July 9, with a dining expansion onto Buena Vista Street at Disney California Adventure opening on November 19.

 The State of California has now indicated that it will not issue theme park reopening guidelines until sometime after July 4.
 Given the time required for us to bring thousands of cast members back to work and restart our business, we have no choice but to delay the reopening of our theme parks and resort hotels until we receive approval from government officials.
 Once we have a clearer understanding of when guidelines will be released, we expect to be able to communicate a reopening date.

-Disney has announced the phased reopening plans for the Disneyland Resort — including the reopening of Disneyland and Disney California Adventure!
+Disney has announced the phased reopening plans for the Disneyland Resort — but the reopening of Disneyland and Disney California Adventure has been postponed.
 Here are the planned reopening dates:

 - July 9 — Downtown Disney